Migration Guide: CloudBees CI

 • If you would like to run your newly configured Controller in standalone (not connected to an Operations Center), please contact CloudBees and provide your instance ID to obtain a new license/registration.
 In the meantime, you may select the "Evaluation" option to proceed with the remaining steps prior to obtaining the license string.

-5. Immediately run this script to disable all jobs.
-You can run scripts at the url, https://<jenkins-url>/script or by navigating to Manage Jenkins -> Script Console.
-This requires Admin permissions.
+5. If you would like all jobs to be disabled, run this script to disable all jobs.
+You can run scripts at the url, https://<jenkins-url>/script or by navigating to Manage Jenkins -> Script Console (requires Admin permissions), or by placing this script in JENKINS_HOME/init.groovy.d/:

 ```